ankane/morph/README.md

 # Morph

-:fire: A privacy-preserving, in-memory, key-value store
+:fire: An encrypted, in-memory, key-value store

-Uses homomorphic encryption, so the server can’t see keys or values.
+Uses homomorphic encryption, so the server can’t read data or queries.
 Powered by [HElib](https://github.com/homenc/HElib) and follows the [Redis protocol](https://redis.io/topics/protocol).

 *Designed for research and education, and should not be considered secure.*